gromacs/releng/docs/releng.rst

 ``WORKSPACE``
   Path to the root of the Jenkins workspace where the build is running.
   This is set by Jenkins automatically, except for workflow builds.
+``STATUS_FILE``
+  Path to the file to write on completion of the build, containing the build status and the reason for failed builds.
+  Defaults to :file:`logs/unsuccessful-reason.log`.
+  If the extension is :file:`.json`, the file is written as JSON, which is useful for further use from a workflow build.
+``NO_PROPAGATE_FAILURE``
+  If set to a non-empty value, the build script will exit with a zero exit code even if the build fails because of a BuildError or ConfigurationError.
+  Only unexpected exceptions will cause a non-zero exit code.
+  The information in ``STATUS_FILE`` can be used to determine whether the build failed or not.

 Output
 ------